nicola-masarone/lpc1769-projects/lpc1769_step_motor_simple/README.md

 By expanding the calculation to the right for 400 steps (counted in the row *n. steps*) we obtain the sequence of values to be loaded into the vector *acc_times[]*.

 The third row simply shows the sum of the times *T[s]* to get the total time elapsed from the beginning, useful for the final graph.
-Here we can verify that from 0.1 seconds to 2.83 seconds the motor frequency goes from 10 *Hz* to 280.7 *Hz*, in linear progression, with an acceleration equal to:
+Here, we can verify that from 0.1 seconds to 2.83 seconds the motor frequency goes from 10 *Hz* to 280.7 *Hz*, in linear progression, with an acceleration equal to:
 <p align="center"><i>a = (280.7-10)/(2.83-0.1) ≈ 99 [1/s<sup>2</sup>]</i></p>
 in line with the value chosen at the beginning in the spreadsheet.